Novum/vkQuake/readme.md

 MacOS (both Apple Silicon and 64-bit Intel) binaries are at [Mac Source Ports](https://www.macsourceports.com/game/quake).

 ### Windows
 It is recommended to use the installer on Windows.
-This sets up start menu entries for the original and remastered Quake versions.
-Save data and config files will be written to the user folder (`%APPDATA\vkQuake`) instead of the Quake data folder.
+This sets up start menu entries for the classic and remastered Quake versions.
+The engine finds Steam, GOG and Epic Games Store installs automatically; otherwise it asks for the game folder once and remembers it.
+Save data and config files will be written to the user folder (`%APPDATA%\vkQuake`) instead of the Quake data folder.

 Otherwise copy all files inside the `vkquake-<version>_windows_x64.zip` (Intel) or `vkquake-<version>_windows_arm64.zip` (Arm64) folder in the zip to the Quake base directory.
 Overwrite any existing files.
 Afterward to run the game just execute `vkQuake.exe`.